Empoli sign Ghanaian midfielder Samuel Obeng on loan from EurAfrica FC

 Obeng's impressive performances at the ArthurLegacy invitational tournament last year caught the attention of scouts from several European clubs, and he is one of 10 footballers who have been transferred to European clubs as part of the ArthurLegacy life transformation program.

-Empoli will be hoping Obeng's creativity and goal-scoring prowess can help them secure promotion to Serie A this season.
+Empoli will be hoping Obeng's creativity and goal-scoring prowess can help them.